meilisearch/demos/README.md

 ### 2. Change the credentials in the .env file

-Set the credentials of the MeiliSearch instance  inside the `.env` file.
+Set the credentials of the MeiliSearch instance as environment variables.
 ```
 VUE_APP_MEILISEARCH_HOST="yourMeiliSearchInstanceAddress"
 VUE_APP_MEILISEARCH_API_KEY="yourMeiliSearchAPIKey"
 ```

 Because we did not set any Master key in the previous step, we can leave `VUE_APP_MEILISEARCH_API_KEY` as an empty string.

-Don't forget to add the `.env` file to the `.gitignore`.

 ### 3. Donwload the dataset: